Bikini Model Samantha Hoopes Exposes Major Cleavage While Promising To Get Her ‘Sexy Back’ Post-Baby

 Samantha looked gorgeous in a full face of makeup, which consisted of defined eyebrows, long lashes, and a shimmering glow.
 She added pink blush to her cheeks and a soft pink lipstick to complete the glam look, which she also accessorized with small stud earrings.

-The model appears to be in her bathroom for the photo as a shower stall can be seen in the background.
-In the caption of the photo, Samantha tells her fans that she knows she’s been in full baby mode recently, but that she’s planning to get back to her bikini-clad self in no time.
-She also revealed that she’s starting to hit the gym again in the weeks following the birth of her adorable son, George.
+The model appeared to be in her bathroom for the photo as a shower stall can be seen in the background.
+In the caption of the photo, Samantha told her fans that she knows she’s been in full baby mode recently, but that she’s planning to get back to her bikini-clad self in no time.
+She also revealed that she’s starting to hit the gym again following the birth of her adorable son, George.

 “I know I have been posting only baby stuff recently but soon I’ll bring sexy back.
 It takes time not only physically but mentally to get back to the way you lived your life before the baby!
-It’s been two months now and I am finally feeling and moving like “myself” again!
+It’s been two months now and I am finally feeling and moving like ‘myself’ again!
 Today I am going to my first workout and I’m terrified but I’m trying to remind myself that your muscles have memory and it will come back stronger than before.
-Finger crossed for today’s workout,” Samantha wrote in the caption of the snap.
+Finger crossed for today’s workout,” she wrote in the caption of the snap.

 View this post on Instagram